kennywall/import-test/_posts/2011-02-20-realtime-api-updates-with-xmpp.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/xmpp_logo.png
 ---
-{% include JB/setup %}<p>I'm working on my prototype for a Google cloud printer that runs on a server.
+{% include JB/setup %}I'm working on my prototype for a Google cloud printer that runs on a server.
 To set the stage, I want to get cloud print jobs sent from Google Docs using the Google Cloud Print Services Interface.
 You can retrieve a print job from the Google Cloud Print Services interface using /fetch.
 All it takes to get a new job is making a call to the Google Cloud Print (GCP) API on a regular schedule.